siddharth1305/Parallelism-and-Concurrency-Notes/DATA-Week1.md

 val partitioned = pairs.partitionBy(tunedPartitioner).persist()
 ```
 **The result of `partitionBy` should be persisted.
 Otherwise, the partitioning is repeatedly applied each time the partitioned RDD is used**

 ### Hash partitioning
 `groupByKey` first computes, for each tuple, `(k, v)` its partition: `p = k.hashCode() % numPartitions` and then sends all the tuples in the same partition `p` to the same machine hosting `p`

+Create hash partitioner: `val partitioner: HashPartitioner = new HashPartitioner(numOfPartitions)`

 ### Range Partitioning
 Pair RDDs may contain keys that have an *ordering* defined (Int, Char, String, ...).
-For these RDDs, *range partitioning* may be more efficient.
+For these RDDs, *range partitioning* may be more efficient. **Tuples with keys in the same range appear on the same machine**.
 Keys are partitioned according to:

  1. An *ordering* for keys
  2. A set of *sorted ranges* for keys.

-**Tuples with keys in the same range appear on the same machine**.
+Create range partitioner: `val partitioner: RangePartitioner = new RangePartitioner(numOfPartitions, rddTOpartition)`

 ### Partitioning using Transformations
 Pair RDD resulting from a **transformation on a partitioned Pair RDD** are typically configured to use the hash partitioner that was used to construct the orginal RDD.